fx notes

 It’s fascinating how something so simple can produce such mind-bending results!

 Images are cool, but videos are much cooler!
-Houdini being Houdini it’s easy enough to set something like this up for animations.
+Houdini being Houdini it’s easy enough to set something like this up.
 And you don’t even have to use a slit to do the “scanning”. you can use arbitrary values on each pixel to timeshift to the past and future which let’s you create some trippy videos like this:

 Source: